opstrace/opstrace/docs/references/cli.md

                         from stdin otherwise.
   --yes              Automatic yes to prompts; assume 'yes' as answer to all
                      prompts andrun non-interactively
-  --region REGION    Set the AWS region to destroy in.
+  --region REGION    Set the AWS region.
 Only needed when the
                      automatic region detection fails (when the corresponding EKS cluster cannot be found or inspected).
 Not yet supported for GCP.